stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab4.md

 #### Configure I/O Peripherals block to use UART 1 and I2C 1 peripherals, disabling other unwanted peripherals.
 Uncheck Timer 0.
 Enable FCLK_CLK1, the PL fabric clock and set its frequency either to 10.000 MHz for the Pynq

 1. Select the MIO Configuration tab on the left to open the configuration form and expand I/O Peripheral in the right pane.

 2. Click on the check box of the I2C 1 peripheral.
-Uncheck USB0, SD 0, ENET 0, GPIO > GPIO
-     MIO as we don’t need them.
+Uncheck USB0, SD 0, ENET 0, GPIO > GPIO MIO as we don’t need them.

-3. Expand the Application Processing Unit group in the Select the MIO Configuration tab and uncheck the Timer 0.
+3. Expand the Application Processing Unit group in the Select the MIO Configuration tab and uncheck the **Timer 0**.

 4. Select the **Clock Configuration** in the left pane, expand the PL Fabric Clocks entry in the right, and click the check-box of *FCLK_CLK1*.